dylan-park/feed-crafter/README.md

 ## About

 The purpose of this project is to create a system which can easily create, serve, and manage a custom RSS feed in a simple singular package.
 Specifically, I am not looking to create an RSS feed representation of web content, instead my goal is to store custom messages in a standardized format that can be used by other projects.
-I chose RSS as a technology because it's an established, standardized format with a lot of existing tooling made for viewing it, and it is very easy to programmatically navigate.
+I chose RSS as a technology because it's an established, standardized format with a lot of existing tooling made for digesting it (like RSS Readers), and it is very easy to programmatically navigate.
 Some examples could include:

-- A system message queue system accessible by a generic RSS reader.
+- A system alert queue system accessible by a generic RSS reader.
 - A house-wide notice board, multiple people are able to view, edit, and add to.

-This system provides a web interface, as well as API endpoints for managing entries.
-You can view all the existing messages, delete messages, and add new ones.
+This system provides a web interface, as well as API endpoints for managing items.
+You can view all the existing messages, edit and delete messages, and add new ones.

 ## How To Run
 To run via cargo locally: